-To verify whether this is the cause: load the SQL Server Configuration Manager; open the 'SQL Server Network Configuration' node; click on Protocols for MSSQLSERVER.
+To verify whether this is the cause:

+- 1. Load the SQL Server Configuration Manager - 2.
+Open the 'SQL Server Network Configuration' node - 3.
+Select Protocols for MSSQLSERVER.

 See the following image:

-Ensure the TCP/IP Protocol Name is 'Enabled'.
-The default on most installations is to disable this Protocol.

-Once enabled then restart the MSSQLSERVER service - you can do this my clicking on 'SQL Server Services' and right-clicking on 'SQL Server (MSSQLSERVER)' and clicking 'Restart'.
+- 4. Ensure the TCP/IP Protocol Name is 'Enabled'.
+The default on most installations is to disable this Protocol. - 5.
+Once enabled, restart the MSSQLSERVER service you can do this my clicking on 'SQL Server Services' and right-clicking on 'SQL Server (MSSQLSERVER)' and clicking 'Restart'.